The Iron Lady (film): Historical accuracy

 It is suggested in the film that Thatcher had said goodbye to her friend Airey Neave only a few moments before his assassination by the Irish National Liberation Army and had to be held back from the scene by security officers.
 In fact, she was not in Westminster at the time of his death and was informed of it while carrying out official duties elsewhere.

 The film does not portray any other female Members of Parliament.
 In fact, during Thatcher's time in Parliament, the total number of female MPs ranged between 19 and 41.
 Her cabinets are depicted as all-male, but The Baroness Young was a cabinet member between 1981 and 1983, serving as Chancellor of the Duchy of Lancaster and later Lord Privy Seal while also serving as leader of the House of Lords.

 The Labour Party leader Michael Foot is depicted as criticising the decision to send a task force to the Falkland Islands, and Thatcher is shown admonishing him in the wake of Britain's victory over Argentina.
 In fact, Foot supported the decision to send a task force, something for which Thatcher expressed her appreciation.
-John Campbell noted that her decisions in office became an inspiration for the Labour Party's pro-middle ground policies enacted when Tony Blair served as Prime Minister.
+John Campbell noted that her decisions in office became an inspiration for the Labour Party's pro-middle ground policies enacted by Prime Minister Tony Blair.

 Campbell also noted that while Thatcher thought a patronising male environment dominated the House of Commons, which the film showed as eliciting the upper-middle-class image she affected early in her political career, the real political environment did not demand this image, and Thatcher did in fact proclaim her ordinary upbringing by a grocer in a small Lincolnshire town when she was running for leader of the Conservative Party.